OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 ## Always Provide All Needed Certificates

 In order to validate the authenticity of a certificate, the user's browser must examine the certificate that was used to sign it and compare it to the list of CAs trusted by their system.
-In many cases the certificate is not directly signed by a trusted CA, but is instead signed by an intermediate CA, which is in turn signed by the root CA.
+In many cases the certificate is not directly signed by a root CA, but is instead signed by an intermediate CA, which is in turn signed by the root CA.

 If the user does not know or trust this intermediate CA then the certificate validation will fail, even if the user trusts the ultimate root CA, as they cannot establish a chain of trust between the certificate and the root.
 In order to avoid this, any intermediate certificates should be provided alongside the main certificate.